๐Ÿฅ—Intro to Nutrition

 Why This Matters

-Nutrition assessment is the foundation of everything you'll do in clinical nutrition practice—you can't treat what you haven't properly identified.
-On your exams, you're being tested on your ability to select the right assessment method for a given scenario, interpret the data it provides, and understand its limitations.
-This means knowing not just what each method measures, but when and why you'd choose one approach over another.
+Nutrition assessment is the foundation of clinical nutrition practice.
+You can't treat what you haven't properly identified.
+On exams, you're being tested on your ability to select the right assessment method for a given scenario, interpret the data it provides, and understand its limitations.
+That means knowing not just what each method measures, but when and why you'd choose one approach over another.

-The methods you'll learn here fall into distinct categories based on what type of data they collect: objective measurements, subjective reports, physical findings, and historical information.
+The methods here fall into distinct categories based on the type of data they collect: objective measurements, subjective reports, physical findings, and historical information.
 Each has strengths and weaknesses, and the best nutritional assessments combine multiple approaches.
-Don't just memorize the names of these tools—know what each one reveals about nutritional status and when it's most (or least) useful.
+Don't just memorize tool names.
+Know what each one reveals about nutritional status and when it's most (or least) useful.

 Objective Body Measurements